sanathNU/sanathNU/README.md

 # Hi, I’m Sanath :wave:
-A techie with mad skills!
+I'm an enginner.
 I apply my skills to solve awesome theoretical problems that would move humanity towards a greater future! ♾️
-I'm technophile!
-Always motivated to learn something new.
+A technophile, who's always motivated to learn something new.
 Would love to work on new exciting projects!

 ## Programming Languages
 :white_check_mark: **Python**